Araf01/asl-video-pipeline/README.md

 # asl-video-pipeline
- A full Python pipeline that transcribes speech from video, converts it into ASL gloss, and renders a signing avatar back onto the original video using pose‑based animations.
+ A full Python pipeline that transcribes speech from video, converts each word into ASL gloss, and renders a signing avatar back onto the original video using pose‑based animations.

  # ASL Video Pipeline